cloud4rpi/docs/docs/start/rpi.md

 ### [Optional] Enable interfaces
-If your OS is [Raspbian](https://www.raspberrypi.org/downloads/raspbian/), follow the steps below:

 - Run `sudo raspi-config`
 - Open a section for configuring additional interfaces (`Advanced Options` or `Interfacing Options | Configure connections to peripherals` depending on the version).